Enrolment

 Scholarships are offered at Brigidine College to provide an additional entry point for students whose gifts have the capacity to add value to the College and are aligned with the College spirit and ethos.
 The guiding principles are:

-• the scholarship will cover full or part remission of tuition fees from the point of entry to the end of Year 12 on the basis of the student continuing to meet the conditions of the scholarship
+- the scholarship will cover full or part remission of tuition fees on the basis of the student continuing to meet the conditions of the scholarship

-• the number of part of full scholarships offered per year is at the Principal’s discretion
+- the type and number of part or full scholarships offered per year is at the Principal’s discretion

 To apply for a Scholarship: